kvutien/kvutien.github.io/index.md

 * These organizations also complain that the current banking compliancy rules (FATF) are too heavy to make profitable the banking of people who have less than 50 USD revenues per month, and make excessive overhead for the Cash and Voucher Assistance (CVA) prgrams.

 ### The solution:
-* Machu Picchu allows each person in need to own and maintain their own profile data.
+* Machu Picchu allows each person in need to own and maintain their personal profile data.
 The technical details are described below.
 * The profile data are available to all organizations, humanitarian or commercial, who use them to optimize their assistance programmes.
 They will pay a micro-fee (a token) to the owners to read these data.
 * These organizations can also materialize their CVA as tokens under their own brand (UNICEF, Red Cross, World Food Programs etc.)
 * The persons in need can exchange branded tokens among them to make a bundle of a single kind of token that is big enough to be worth being redeemed at a bank or at some official exchange.